-Report (ROA): The SIC received a request of assistance from the Lebanese General Prosecutor concerning a suspect who is employed with a government agency.
-The suspect was charged with abusing his job, embezzlement of public funds, fraud and also for receiving bribes to facilitate sales contracts, fees exemption and tax evasion.
+Report (ROA): The SIC received a request of assistance from the Lebanese General Prosecutor concerning allegations of corruption, bribery, and abuse of function brought against suspects working for a government agency.
 Banking information among other things were needed to complement the ongoing investigation, and accordingly the SIC assistance was sought.

-Analysis and Investigation: In order to identify transactions and bank accounts, the SIC circulated the name of the suspect to all banks, financial institutions and money remittance companies operating in Lebanon.
-The SIC also contacted the real estate register for information on the suspect’s real estate ownership.
-Two bank accounts belonging to the suspect were identified.
-The analysis performed on the obtained account statements revealed unjustified cash and check deposits followed by checks withdrawals.
+Analysis and Investigation: In order to identify transactions and accounts, the SIC circulated the names of the suspects to all banks, financial institutions and money remittance companies operating in Lebanon.
+Accounts belonging to one of the suspects was identified in four banks along with accounts for close family members.
+The analysis performed on the obtained accounts revealed unjustified cash and check deposits followed by checks withdrawals.
 Accounts belonging to another suspect and close family members were also depicted at other banks, and the analysis performed on those accounts reflected many transactions between them.
 In addition, two money remittance companies reported a number of outgoing remittances in prior years.

 Subsequent Measures: The SIC decided to lift banking secrecy off the identified bank accounts and forwarded the investigation findings to the General Prosecutor.